smitpatel30/Winbond-W25QXX-Universal-Flash-Driver/README.md

 Hey Guys!!.......

 This is a universal flash driver for Windbond W25QXX Series.
 Using this driver, you can interface majority of Winbond SPI Flash memory.
-It was previously developed by a youtuber named
+It was previously developed by a youtuber named nimaltd , but it contains a lot of bugs.
+I removed all of the bugs and generated a new version of flash driver.

 You can easily write, read and erase the contents using this driver.
 In addition , this driver will also useful for synchronizing flash driver with a desired file system.

 You can program blocks,sectors or pages in order to store your valuable data.......